StephanLuis/input-duration/README.md

   <h3 align="center">ChronlyHMS-- Best 'Time Only' Input</h3>

   <p align="center">
     A time only input that works cross browser in very close imitation of a native time input on Chrome.
-Works on Safari without AM/PM modification, time spans up to 999 hrs are natively implemented as well as small time spans to 1 millisecond.<br> I realise that it seems crazy this is necessary in 2022, feel free to vote for WSWG inclusion into the HTML spec! (link comming soon)</p>
+Works on Safari without AM/PM modification, time spans up to 999 hrs are natively implemented as well as small time spans to 1 millisecond.<br> *** Yes!
+It seems crazy this is necessary in 2022, feel free to vote for WhatWG inclusion into the HTML spec!*** (link comming soon)</p>
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />